rudneir2/ZT_Introduction/README.md

 The Azure environment and hosted applications rely on Azure Active Directory as the Identity Provider for authentication and authorization of users.
 This environment have Azure Active Directory synchronized with on-premises Active Directory Domain Services (ADDS).

-To give you an idea of how that environment can be implemented securely with some of the Security services implemented based on Zero Trust approach, this presents a step by step that may be followed (see the workflow through the diagram above):
+To give you an idea of how that environment can be implemented securely with some of the Security services implemented based on **Zero Trust approach**, this presents a step by step that may be followed (see the workflow through the diagram above):

 1. configure Azure AD users that will be used in the entire environment, considering those ones that will authenticate to access Azure Portal and access Applications and Storage